vihall95/portfolio1/Data Storage Management using Python and Parquet/README.md

 ### Description
 The purpose of this project is to demonstrate different creation and retrieval strategies for accessing airline data stored in Parquet file formats.
-This dataset contains flight route information from OpenFlights.For this dataset, the key for each route will be the three-letter source airport code concatenated with the three-letter destination airport code and the two-letter airline.
+This dataset contains flight route information from OpenFlights.
+The original data in stored as JSONL in zip file.
+The JSON data is parsed, converted to Parquet and saved folders created by key.
+Then different retrieval techniques are employed to access the Parquet files is a digestible form.

 ### Software Requirements